 Slings are used in straight-line, choker, and basket hitches.

 A straight-line hitch is commonly referred to as a vertical hitch.

 The rated load for the same sling with each hitch will be different.

-Rated Loads of Straight-Line Hitches
+Straight-Line Hitch

 The rated load for a straight-line hitch is 100% of the sling's capacity.
-Sling angle stress is encountered any time the straight line angle exceeds 5° and must be taken into account.
+Sling angle stress is encountered any time the straight-line angle exceeds 5° and must be taken into account.